bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 + The last released Mercurial repository was basically what we sought.

-# Second Step: Extract New Python &amp; HTML
+# Step 1: Extract New Python &amp; HTML

 + Even with hyper-conservative reading, Python code &amp; HTML are clearly GPLv3'd.